-Want to participate in the 2022 SXSW Film Festival?
+Want to participate in the 2023 SXSW Film & TV Festival?
 If you’ve got a feature-length film to submit, you’re in the right place.

 All Feature Film submissions must be over 40 minutes in length.

-Please take a moment to read the Film Submissions FAQ for answers to common application questions.
+Please take a moment to read the Film & TV Submissions FAQ for answers to common application questions.

-Please submit your application only when you are ready to send your film in the most complete and finished form possible.
+Please submit your application only when your film is in the most complete and finished form possible.
 Please be aware SXSW will not screen multiple updates/versions of your film for programming consideration.
 We will only screen the first cut submitted.
-SXSW does not accept trailers or rough assemblies as submissions, but will accept work-in-progress cuts (picture lock with temp sound, color, etc.)
+SXSW does not accept trailers or rough assemblies as submissions, but will accept work-in-progress cuts (picture lock with temp sound, color, etc.).

 SXSW requires all feature-length films be submitted via URL link.
-If you change this link or any of your login information prior to March 2022 without contacting SXSW, your film may become ineligible for consideration.
+If you change this link or any of your login information prior to March 2023 and do not inform SXSW, your film could be disqualified.

 For more information, see the Submission Link section of the application.